 The University may impose different fees, charges and student contribution amounts for different categories of students.

 The University reserves the right to vary fees and charges on an annual basis to cover increases in the cost of delivery.
 Fee increases are applied at the beginning of each calendar year.
-Tuition fee increases for Higher Education Full Fee-paying students will not normally rise above 5% per annum (subject to rounding).
+Tuition fee increases for Higher Education Full Fee-paying continuing students will not rise above 10% per annum (subject to rounding).
 Approved fee schedules will be published on the University fees website.

 Full Fee-paying Domestic and International Tuition fees